nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 Section with thread messages related methods.
 These methods allows to load additional messages and send a message.

-Following features are provided via `CXoneChat.shared.threads.messages` provider.

 ### Load More Messages

- `MessagesProvider.loadMore(for:)` loads another page of messages for the thread.
+`ChatThreadProvider.loadMoreMessages()` loads another page of messages for the thread.
 By default, when a user loads an old thread, they see a page of 20 messages.
 This function loads 20 more messages if the user scrolls up and swipe down to load more.

 > Important: Should be triggered only in case thread has more messages to load!